GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 ### File structure

-The excel file needs to contain the following default fields:
+The excel file *must* contain the following default fields (with spelling matching exactly as below):

 - Username